2019 Past-year O-Level Essay Question – Paper 1, Question 5

 ‘Most young people today are obsessed with fame and imitating celebrities.’
 What are your views?

-From the key words alone, students can already generate a multitude of points for their body paragraphs.
+Students can already generate many points for their body paragraphs from the keywords alone.
 However, their choices are limited by their thesis statement.

 A common thesis statement would be as follows:

-I completely agree that teens in this day and age have an unhealthy interest with copying the antics of online personalities in the pursuit of popularity.
+I completely agree that teens today have an unhealthy interest in copying the antics of online personalities in the pursuit of popularity.

 A supporting point for this thesis statement could be viral trends started by influencers.
-Flossing (a type of dance), the ALS Ice Bucket Challenge and the Bottle Cap Challenge are all memorable viral trends that have captured the hearts and minds of teens (and even adults) the world over, so they would serve as excellent examples.
+Flossing (a type of dance), the ALS Ice Bucket Challenge and the Bottle Cap Challenge are all memorable viral trends that have captured the hearts and minds of teens (and even adults) worldwide, so they would serve as excellent examples.

-Point: Online personalities like YouTubers often start viral trends that are copied by their fans all over the world.
+Point: Online personalities like YouTubers often start viral trends that are copied by their fans worldwide.

-Elaboration: These viral trends are often challenging or entertaining activities which are repeated by fans in the hope of earning their own sixty seconds of fame.
-Such activities require time and effort to perform, but bring about few real-life benefits beyond the possibility of fame.
+Elaboration: These viral trends are often challenging or entertaining activities that fans repeat in the hope of earning their own sixty seconds of fame.
+Such activities require time and effort to perform but bring about few real-life benefits beyond the possibility of fame.

 Evidence: The Bottle Cap Challenge was a popular stunt in 2019 that required the challenger to spin a bottle cap off a bottle with a roundhouse kick.
 Even kung fu movie stars like Donnie Yen took up the challenge and posted a video of his own valiant attempt.

-Link: Thus, it can be seen that young people are willing to sacrifice time and effort to mimic the stunts that online celebrities do on social media, all in the hope of becoming famous.
+Link: Thus, young people are willing to sacrifice time and effort to mimic the stunts that online celebrities perform on social media, all in the hope of becoming famous.

-As you can see, writing a good PEEL paragraph requires the writer to have not only strong logical reasoning skills, but the ability to weave ideas and arguments into articulate sentences.
+As you can see, writing a good PEEL paragraph requires strong logical reasoning skills and the ability to weave ideas and arguments int🚀 Ready to Excel in O-Level English?
+Sign up for Joyous Learning’s Secondary English Tuition and give your child the skills to succeed!o articulate sentences.

-Using the PEEL writing technique is a skill that students should learn early, as perfecting it will take time and practice.
+Students should learn the PEEL writing technique early, as perfecting it will take time and practice.